- 1 Kew Orchid Festival

 Zygopetalum orchids have a heady fragrance, which is really rather pleasing!
 At Kew, Master Florist Henck Röling has used Zygopetalum orchids to form the spine of the Water Dragon he created for Kew’s 2018 Orchid Festival.

 The Royal Botanical Gardens at Kew have a great collection of Cymbidium orchids.
-These are just a few of the Cymbidium plants that I saw at this year’s Orchid Festival.
+These are just a few of the Cymbidium plants that I enjoyed seeing at this year’s Orchid Festival.

 The Royal Botanic Gardens at Kew have one of the largest and oldest orchid collections.
 Kew started their orchid collection back in the 1770s!
 Throughout the year, the Botanical Horticulturists in the behind the scenes orchid nurseries, led by Orchid Expert Bala Kompalli, move the orchids at Kew around, to ensure that visitors can see the best selection of plants that are in bloom during that particular week.
 So if you’re a friend of Kew and you visit every week, you’ll be able to see a wide variety of orchid species and hybrids!
 How exciting!